How Much Does a Fairy Tale Wedding at a Disney Resort Cost?

 They have close to 30 different locations on offer for the ceremony, including some lesser-known ones like the Epcot German Courtyard, Castaway Cay, Avatar’s Pandora to the Tree of Life, a replica of the Temple of Heaven, and, of course, Sleeping Beauty’s Castle.

-If you can’t imagine creating a Disney Wedding without the iconic castles in the background, the theme parks will be best for you, but the unique balance struck by their resort and cruise options could be more appealing for some brides.
+If you can’t imagine creating a Disney Wedding without the iconic castles in the background, the theme parks will be best for you, but the unique balance struck by their resort and Disney cruise line wedding options could be more appealing for some brides.

 Disney Weddings Pricing

+Before going deep into the question of how much does a Disney wedding cost, there are several things to talk about.
 Obviously, no pricing we can offer here is strictly fixed- prices will never be static and can fluctuate.
+It all depends on whether you want a more intimate wedding or a wedding ceremony that’s more grand.
 However, we’re sure you will find our in-depth cost breakdown for Disney Weddings a great starting point in your research.

 Ceremony Fee + Reception Food & Beverage Minimum = Overall Minimum